 COGS (Cost of Goods Sold)

-Cost of Goods Sold (COGS) is a term commonly used in accounting and finance to refer to the direct expenses incurred in the production and sale of a product.
+COGS (Cost of Goods Sold) is a term commonly used in accounting and finance to refer to the direct expenses incurred in the production and sale of a product.
 It includes the costs directly associated with manufacturing and delivering a product to customers.

-Understanding COGS is crucial for businesses as it aids in determining the profit margin, which serves as an indicator of financial performance.
-It’s worth noting that COGS excludes indirect costs like marketing and distribution expenses.
+Understanding COGS is important for businesses as it aids in determining the profit margin, which serves as an indicator of financial performance.

 Components of Cost of Goods Sold